dreamcatcher-tech/network/Inbox/2024-07-23 0653 minimizing hops for longthread.md

 Backchat becomes not a trigger word, but an agent with a single powerful tool - the ability to switch the current thread out.

 Backchat then becomes an agent, which manages threading, rather than an entity.

+??should we keep the execution environments completely separate ? quick completions might be useful for things that don't require switching users out, like db queries.